CodyKank/Sys-Update/README.md

 * Sys-update is a GUI tool to update GNU/Linux distributions easily.
 It uses Python 3 and Tkinter to create a GUI for a user to easily update their System.

-* Currently, Red-Hat, Debian, Solus, and Arch based systems are supported.
+* Currently, Red-Hat, Debian, and Solus based systems are supported.
 More may soon come!

-* Sys-Update is currently under construciton, displaying a welcome screen and creating another window to show username.
+* Sys-Update is still in beta stages and operation my result in unintended consequences.

-* Currently, Solus and Debian based systems will work with Sys-update!
+* Currently, Solus, Debian , and RHEL based systems will work with Sys-update!